Problem Statement

 For all test cases:

-• All pairs of x and y are unique.
+- All pairs of and are unique.

 Example 1